WillemOuwerkerk/noForth-T-hardware-examples-RP2040/USB-CDC/Single CDC/readme.md

     2) Load the file: USB-XS-005.f
     3) Type: USB-ON <enter> and ready
     4) To make it permanent type: FREEZE <enter>
-       Restart noForth with USB by typing: COLD
+       Restart noForth t with USB by typing: COLD